junxit/us-congress-bills-113/bill.md

 - **(1)** *Strategic and critical minerals* The term strategic and critical minerals means minerals that are necessary—
   - **(A)** for national defense and national security requirements;
   - **(B)** for the Nation’s energy infrastructure, including pipelines, refining capacity, electrical power generation and transmission, and renewable energy production;
-  - **(C)** to support domestic manufacturing, agriculture, housing, telecommunications, healthcare, and transportation infrastructure; and
+  - **(C)** to support domestic manufacturing, agriculture, housing, telecommunications, healthcare, and transportation infrastructure; or
   - **(D)** for the Nation’s economic security and balance of trade.
 - **(2)** *Agency* The term agency means any agency, department, or other unit of Federal, State, local, or tribal government, or Alaska Native Corporation.
 - **(3)** *mineral exploration or mine permit* The term mineral exploration or mine permit includes plans of operation issued by the Bureau of Land Management and the Forest Service pursuant to 43 C.F.R.
 3809 and 36 C.F.R.
-228A, respectively.
+228A or the authorities listed in 43 C.F.R.
+3503.13, respectively.